UltCombo/UltVoice/README.md

 ## Todo

-- Trigger string with more than one word.
+- `trigger` string with more than one word.

 Feel free to open an issue if you have ideas for useful features, or submit a PR directly if you feel like. `=]`